-BAND, CHOIR, & ORCHESTRA - A student that elects to participate in Band, Choir, and/or Orchestra may only drop that class at the end of the semester.
-Students may choose to try the class for the first cycle (6 days) of each semester.
+BAND, CHOIR, & ORCHESTRA - A student who elects to participate in Band, Choir, and/or Orchestra may only drop that class at the end of the semester or during the first cycle (6 days) of 1st or 2nd semester.
 The student will need written parent permission to add or drop any of these courses.
 Student participation in large group band/orchestra may depend on their level of proficiency in their instrument.
-Students will be provided a lesson during the course of a cycle.
-Times for these lessons will be determined by the teacher and communicated to the student.
+Students will be provided a lesson during a cycle.
+The times for these lessons will be determined by the teacher and communicated to the student.
 Concert attire will consist of dark pants and a white shirt.

-BATHROOM USE -Everyone should try to use the bathrooms between classes.
+BATHROOM USE-Everyone should try to use the bathrooms between classes.
 If this might cause a student to be late, it is suggested that they report to class first and tell the instructor that is where they are going.
 Bathroom use during class will be allowed, and a hall pass will be needed.